gorkhagithub/Bewakoof-Clone/README.md

 # Inspired by bewakoof.com

-This is our project for Unit-3 Construct week at Masai Shcool.
 Our main objective is to complete all main functionality of this e-commerce website, such as Login/Signup, Add/Buy and filter the product.
 We have completed this project in 5 days.